Busy Philipps Says Busy Tonight Will Be the Treat You Get at the End of the Day on Busy Tonight

 Busy Tonight is almost here and no one is more excited than the host herself, Busy Philipps!

 E!
-News' Daily Pop caught up with Busy where she dished on what to expect ahead of the show's premiere this Sunday.
+News caught up with Busy where she dished on what to expect ahead of the show's premiere this Sunday.

 "Busy Tonight is gonna be so much fun," Busy gushed.
 "It's just like for me, we're thinking about it in terms of like, the treat you get at the end of the day."